Shakhzod0307/Shakhzod0307/README.md

 - :telescope: I’m a student of INHA Universitety in Tashkent.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :seedling: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I am a hands-on learner, hence prefer learning new technologies through development.

-- :zap: In my free time, I read tech articles and solve some problems reated to the tech.
+- :zap: In my free time,  I explore new technologies, read tech blogs and solve problems on Data Structures and Algorithms.

 ---